yadvi12/Striver-SDE-DSA-Sheet/README.md

 1 | [Next Permutation](https://leetcode.com/problems/next-permutation/) |
 1 | [Kadane's Algo](https://leetcode.com/problems/maximum-subarray/) | Use two variables max_so_far and max_ending_here
-1 | [Sort an array of 0,1,2](https://leetcode.com/problems/sort-colors/) | Use counting sort or Dutch National Flag algorithm 1 | [Stock Buy and Sell](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/) | At each index, the profit equals (the value at that index - minimum so far)
+1 | [Sort an array of 0,1,2](https://leetcode.com/problems/sort-colors/) | Use counting sort or Dutch National Flag algorithm 1 | [Stock Buy and Sell](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/) | At each index, the profit equals the diff of the value at that index and the minimum so far